 The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
 The melting point is 79°-82°C. Fenofibrate is a white solid which is stable under ordinary conditions.

-Mechanism of Action
+12.1 Mechanism of Action

+The lipid lowering effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor α (PPARα).
 Through this mechanism, fenofibrate increases lipolysis and elimination of triglyceride-rich particles from plasma by activating lipoprotein lipase and reducing production of apoprotein C-III (an inhibitor of lipoprotein lipase activity).
-The resulting fall in triglycerides produces an alteration in the size and composition of LDL from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation), to large buoyant particles.
+The resulting decrease in triglycerides produces an alteration in the size and composition of LDL from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation), to large buoyant particles.
 These larger particles have a greater affinity for cholesterol receptors and are catabolized rapidly.
 Activation of PPARα also induces an increase in the synthesis of apoproteins A-I, A-II and HDL-cholesterol.